rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 would remain unsafe would be the `_not_atomic()` operations, which more closely reflects the reality of the situation.

+One possible way to achieve this result would be to introduce a way to disable the licence to insert arbitrary loads from Rust references that the compiler normally has.
+For example, it has been proposed before that `&UnsafeCell<T>` should not exhibit this behavior.
+This could be enough for `VolatileXyz`'s need if it were extended to transparent newtypes of `UnsafeCell<Xyz>`.

 ## Full atomics vocabulary vs sticking with hardware semantics
 [atomics-vs-hardware]: #atomics-vs-hardware

-Currently, this RFC basically proposes exposing a volatile version of every atomic operation supported by Rust for maximal expressive power, which opens new possibilities for shared-memory interprocess communication.
+Currently, this RFC basically proposes exposing a volatile version of every atomic operation supported by Rust for maximal expressive power.

 But it could also be argued that this distracts us from volatile's main purpose of generating a stream of simple hardware instructions without using inline